geeksforsocialchange/gfsc-v3/content/blog/2021/what-happened-to-nuclear-free-manchester/index.md

 title: What happened to Nuclear Free Manchester?
 ---

-{{ include image.html alt="Illustration by Emma Charleston of a circle of nuclear missiles overlaid over a map of Manchester." url="og-wide.jpg" class="" }}
+{{<image "og-wide.jpg" "Illustration by Emma Charleston of a circle of nuclear missiles overlaid over a map of Manchester.">}}

 Now not only do we have several companies here who manufacture or assist in the production of nuclear missiles and submarines, we put 'em in the regional marketing brochure.